acmbpdc/openlib.cs/courses/CSF213/README.md

 ## Prerequisites

-This course has the following prerequisites :
+This course has the following prerequisites:

 *   [Computer Programming](../CSF111)